franreyn/pimaonline-strataui/docs/widgets/media-widget.md

 #### Aspect Ratio Utility Classes

 Some videos have different aspect ratios and require more or less padding for the `iframe` area.
 Use the following classes to help resize the `iframe` window.
-Apply these classes to the `media-widget` container.
+Apply these classes to the `media-object` container.

 These classes are in order of the largest to the smallest padding.